 A due diligence workflow where separate agents handle financial analysis, legal review, and market assessment, then a synthesis agent combines all findings

-Natively integrates with Pinecone, Weaviate, Chroma, and other vector databases to search through millions of internal documents in milliseconds.
-Research agents can reference proprietary knowledge bases alongside public web sources for comprehensive analysis.
+Natively integrates with Pinecone, Weaviate, Chroma, and other vector databases to search through large volumes of internal documents.
+Research agents can combine semantic search over your proprietary corpus with live external data for comprehensive coverage.

 Use Case: